anilmisirlioglu/Asena/README.md

 > stable, fast, easy and surrounded by new generation technologies Discord giveaway & poll bot!

-## Branches
-`master`: Next future version.

-`stable`: Stable development version.

-Changes to be made must be made on the `stable` branch.

 ## Build & Run

 > :warning: It should only be used for testing in development.